Cambridgeshire Army Cadets

 Cambridge Regional College Detachment is open to students at CRC.
 The College provides various Uniformed Services BTEC courses which prepare students to apply to organisations such as the Armed Forces and the emergency services.
 As a member of CRC Detachment, cadets can take part in Army Cadet training in tandem to their college courses.

 We are recruiting!

-Cadets - We welcome boys and girls aged 12 and in year 8 at school up to their 18th birthday, with the option of continuing further.
+Cadets - We welcome boys and girls aged 12 and up to their 18th birthday, with the option of continuing further.

 The Corps of Drums

-Cambridgeshire ACF Corps of Drums (CoD): Cadets with an interest in music can apply to join CoD, which is based at the Army Reserve Centre, London Road, Peterborough.
+Cambridgeshire ACF Corps of Drums (CoD): Cadets with an interest in music can apply to join CoD, which has two branches, one based at the Army Reserve Centre, London Road, Peterborough, and the other at our County Headquarters, Denny End Road, Waterbeach.
 Cadets may join the CoD directly, be with a community detachment first and then transfer, or may be in both the CoD and a community detachment concurrently.
 Cadets initially qualify in the standard military themed Army Proficiency Certificate (APC) 1 Star and can then progress to APC Music at 2, 3, and 4 Star level.